stanley-gu/standardsCh/chapter.md

 Owing to the complexity of CellML, one unfortunate side effect is that there are substantially fewer tools which can read and write CellML compared to SBML.
-The CellML team (<http://cellml.sourceforge.net/>) also provides their own software tools to third-party developers, including the CellML API (<http://cellml-api.sourceforge.net/>), which is a library much like libSBML that allows software developers to read and write CellML models.
+The CellML team (<http://cellml.sourceforge.net/>) also provides their own software tools to third-party developers, including the CellML API (<http://cellml-api.sourceforge.net/>), which is a library much like libSBML (discussed later in Section \ref{libsbml}) that allows software developers to read and write CellML models.

 ### Systems Biology Markup Language (SBML)